Deepender25/Readme-Architect-AI/docs/development/DEPLOYMENT_GITHUB.md

 ## 🎉 Success!

-Once deployed via GitHub integration, your AutoDoc AI application will:
+Once deployed via GitHub integration, your ReadmeArchitect application will:
 - ✅ Work correctly with GitHub OAuth (no Vercel login required)
 - ✅ Auto-deploy on every push to main branch
 - ✅ Handle multiple domains automatically